 The best drinks in the house are the ones that come out of the noisy, hard-working juicer.
 The fresh apple juice is amazing – covered with froth and made from carefully chosen apples, and the carrot is simply delicious.
 There is a nice choice of teas, including the featured Revolution Teas which come in their own cute little boxes and have a cloth strainer that reminded everyone at our table of lingerie.
 If you like your tea medium strength or stronger (in the typical English style), ask the waiter to bring just a normal size cup of water, or order two tea bags for the one cup – the mugs are quite large and can result in a rather diluted brew.

-The wine list is interesting, but the winner for me was the delicious non-alcoholic beer, which is far tastier than most I’ve tried.
-You won’t find regular beers by the pint here; the alcohol on the menu is intended more as enhancement in the form of carefully chosen wines or an herbal elixir or glass of port to aid in digestion of the meal after.
-Once you’ve finished your meal and had a shot of ginseng elixir, take a moment to explore the courtyard with the quaint separate toilets, wish-fulfilling tree and wind chimes.
+You won’t find regular beers by the pint here; the alcohol on the menu is intended more as enhancement in the form of carefully chosen wines.
+Once you’ve finished your meal, take a moment to explore the courtyard with the quaint separate toilets, wish-fulfilling tree and wind chimes.
 Your little escape is completed and you’re nourished to take on another session of wandering in Prague.
 Turn to your right and there is Karoliny Svetle and beyond that, the River.
 You weren’t really lost at all – just in another world.